kevbrain/apicastsix/doc/parameters.md

 - `true` or `1` for _true_
 - `false`, `0` or empty for _false_

+**Experimental:** Path routing might cause increased load and change totally in the future.

 When this parameter is set to _true_, the gateway will use path-based routing in addition to the default host-based routing.
 The API request will be routed to the first service that has a matching mapping rule, from the list of services for which the value of the `Host` header of the request matches the _Public Base URL_.

 ### `APICAST_POLICY_LOAD_PATH`